AriFordsham/GHCWiki/type-functions-syntax.md

 == Representation of equational constraints ==

 Equational constraints are parsed into a new variant of `HsPred`, called `HsEqualP`.
-Renaming (by `RnTypes.rnPred`) and kind checking (by `TcHsType.kc_pred`) is straight forward.
-Afterwards, `HsPred` is desugared into `TypeRep.PredType`, where the wellformedness of equational constraints in type contexts is further tested by `TcMType.check_pred_ty`; in particular, we require the type arguments to be rank 0.

 == Type tags ==